cullena20/stanford-ml/README.md

 * Completed Week 1 and Week 2 + all coding problems (ex1) - 1/12/21
 * Completed Week 3 coding problems (not sure date)
 * Working on Week 4 coding problems

+## Note
+I'm going a bit slower now to really learn how to use matlab.
+I've been using octave in vim and really been doing stuff brute force.
+It turns out there's a lot of valuable stuff that the coursera course provided that only works online.
+Also, I'm seeing now that
+Matlab is a pretty important language in math and science.
+So yeah that explains my lack of progress for now.